Capitalisk/capitalisk-website/src/pages/whitepaper.md

 ### 2.17 Registering as a delegate

 In order to forge blocks, an account must first register themselves as a delegate using a `registerForgingDetails` transaction.
-They must then compete with other delegates to secure as many votes as possible from CLSK token holders.
+They must then run a `capitalisk-core` node with their forging credentials and compete with other delegates to receive as many votes as possible from CLSK token holders.

-The top 21 forgers with the highest vote weight (based on the total amount of tokens held by voters) will be able to forge blocks and earn transaction fees.
+The top 15 forgers with the highest vote weight (based on the total amount of tokens held by voters) will be able to forge blocks and earn transaction fees.

-### 2.18 Lite nodes

-In order to save disk space, a Capitalisk node may be run as a 'lite node'; in this configuration, the node will only store a subset of block signatures (the exact number can be configured).
-Once it is up to date at the latest block height, a lite node behaves the same as a regular node but it will not seed its data to full nodes for syncing purposes.

-### 2.19 Client usage considerations
+### 2.18 Client usage considerations

 The stateful nature of Capitalisk's signature scheme means that a signing OTS key should not be re-used.
 To avoid this, a client needs to submit a 'next key index' along with each transaction - This allows the client to keep an on-chain record of which OTS key they should use next.
 For maximum security, clients must keep track of their own 'next key indexes' on their local host as well.
 The official JavaScript client provides a way to start signing from any key index.
 Skipping forward key indexes is allowed but going back is not recommended (except after explicitly registering a new key/new passphrase).
 Clients auto-increment all key indexes whenever a new transaction is signed.
 For maximum security, it is strongly recommended to only make transactions from a single client machine at a time (per wallet address) in order to avoid key re-use.
 Note, however, that forging and signing multisig transactions can be done in parallel.